psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 A little further on, we hear of another All *Saints* (All *Hallows*) tradition involving baked goods for Christian souls as well as the giving of "Soul Mass cakes" as doles to the poor, not least in Herefordshire:

 > In the Festyvall, fol.
 1511, fol.
-149 b. is the following passage: " We rede in olde tyme good people wolde on All haloween daye *bake brade* and dele it for all crysten soules."
+149 b. is the following passage: "We rede in olde tyme good people wolde on All haloween daye *bake brade* and dele it for all crysten soules."
 >
 > I find the following, which is much to my purpose, in "Festa Anglo-Romana," p.
 109. All Souls Day, Nov.
-2d. " The custom of *Soul Mass Cakes*, which are a kind of Oat Cakes, that some of the richer sorts of persons in Lancashire and Herefordshire (among the Papists there) use still to give the poor on this day: and they, in retribution of their charity, hold themselves obliged to say this old couplet :
+2d.
+"The custom of *Soul Mass Cakes*, which are a kind of Oat Cakes, that some of the richer sorts of persons in Lancashire and Herefordshire (among the Papists there) use still to give the poor on this day: and they, in retribution of their charity, hold themselves obliged to say this old couplet :
 >
 > — ' God have your Saul,
 > Beens and all."